Student Code of Conduct and Title IX

 b.
 Providing or dispensing of materials that could lead to harm or injury to a person, including, but not limited to, self-defense spray, objects that can be thrown, objects that can be used to deface property, etc.

 - a.
-Destroying, defacing, materially altering, or otherwise damaging property not his or her own.
+Destroying, defacing, materially altering, or otherwise damaging property not their own.
 This includes, but is not limited to, doors, windows, swipe card mechanisms, restroom equipment, vending machine equipment, College transportation equipment, etc.

 b.
-Creating a condition which endangers or threatens property not his or her own
+Creating a condition which endangers or threatens property not their own

 b.
 Furnishing false information to any College official, faculty member, employee, or office